 As you continue this exercise in the weeks before your ski trip, you can progress in difficulty.
 Try holding the stretch for five seconds longer with each session.
 You can also increase the difficulty by bending your knees at a 45-degree angle.

 Be sure to keep your back flat against the wall and your lower legs perpendicular to the floor.
 If you’re doing the exercise correctly, you should feel a stretch in your quad muscles, but no pain in your knees.

-a partner to help spot you, or an immovable object under which you can firmly lock your heels.
+The hamstrings are important muscles that help stabilize your knees during skiing.
+For this exercise, you need either a partner to hold your feet or an immovable object under which you can firmly lock your heels.

 This exercise can be strenuous, so minimize your forward lean the first few times you perform it.

 This exercise involves a continuous cycling motion.
 Lie down on your back on a mat on the floor.
 Begin with your right leg bent and your left leg straight.
 Lift both legs off the floor, while leaving approximately 12 inches between the floor and your left foot.

 Place your hands behind your head, loosely touching your ears.
 By keeping your hands loose, you’ll prevent yourself from pulling your head and neck too far forward.
 Reach for your right knee with your left elbow, exhaling as you do so.
 Don’t let your upper back touch the floor.

 Repeat the exercise on the opposite side of your body.
 Try 20 repetitions to start, and increase the number of reps over time.
 Breathe rhythmically as you perform this exercise, exhaling with each cross-over and inhaling as you return to center.